-The body of representatives (képviselő-testület) is the municipality's legislative body.
+The body of representatives (képviselõ-testület) is the municipality's legislative body.
 It is composed of members elected by direct universal suffrage for four years and is responsible for the management and control of the municipality.
 Its decisions are presented in the form of resolutions and decrees.

 The mayor (polgármester) is the municipality's executive body and presides over the body of representatives.
-He/ she is a member of the body of representatives and is elected by direct universal suffrage for a four-year term.
-On the mayor's proposal, the body of representatives may elect deputy mayors from within its ranks, via secret ballot.
-Municipalities of more than 3 000 inhabitants have a full-time mayor, while in municipalities of less than 3 000 inhabitants, the body of representatives can determine whether the mayor holds a part-time or full-time position.
+He/she is a member of the body of representatives and is elected by direct universal suffrage for a four-year term.
+On the mayor's proposal, the body of representatives may elect deputy mayors

 The notary (jegyzö) is appointed by the body of representatives, usually for an undetermined period of time.
 He/she is at the head of the local administration.
-The notary prepares and supports the work of the body of representatives and of the mayor, and executes their decisions.
+The notary prepares and supports the work of the body of representatives and mayor, and executes their decisions.

 - Local development

 - Urban planning

 - Protection of the environment

-- ▶ Housing
+- Housing

-- ▶ Public transport
+- Public transport

 - Social services

 - Primary schools

 - Maintenance of roads, public areas, cemeteries and sewage

 - Water resources

-- ▶ Fire services
+- Fire services

 - Culture